yWorks/yfiles-for-html-demos/demos/loading/webworker-umd/README.md

 In order to run this demo, please run `npm install` in the demo folder.

-Because web workers cannot load ES modules (yet), this demo loads yFiles using the AMD loader require.js
+This demo loads yFiles using the AMD loader require.js

-To transfer the graph structure and layout between the worker and the main page, a simple JSON format is used.
-As the web worker environment does not support any DOM-related functionality, the GraphML format can't be used for this purpose.
+The graph, layout, and layout data are configured in the main thread and transferred to the web worker using class [LayoutExecutorAsync](https://docs.yworks.com/yfileshtml/#/api/LayoutExecutorAsync).
+The actual layout calculation is performed in _WorkerLayout.js_ with class [LayoutExecutorAsyncWorker](https://docs.yworks.com/yfileshtml/#/api/LayoutExecutorAsyncWorker) on the web worker thread.

 ## Things to Try